khannoussi-malek/the-discoverer/docs/EXAMPLES.md

 ```

 **What happens automatically:**
-1. The Discoverer connects to your database
+1. Navo connects to your database
 2. Extracts all tables, columns, and relationships
 3. Indexes the schema into the vector database
 4. Makes it searchable via natural language